KalvinN361/readMe-Generator/README.md

   npm test
   ```
   ## Questions
-  If you have any questions about the repo, open an issue or contact me directly at kalvin.win59@gmail.com.
-You can find more of my work at [kalvin nguyen](https://github.com/kalvin nguyen/).
+  If you have any questions about the repo, open an issue or contact me directly at Kalvin.win59@gmail.com.
+You can find more of my work at [KalvinN361](https://github.com/KalvinN361/).